ryanjw/COBS-metagenome_scripts/README.md

 COBS-metagenome_scripts
 =======================

-This is a repo for scripts involved in the analysis
+This is a repo for scripts involved in our analyses